lyriarte/blockchain-ssm/README.md

 Agents hold the private key corresponding to the public key stored in the SSM, and are never supposed to share it.

+In a SSM, transitions are performed by a given role.
+At execution time, the agent registered for the role performs the transition.

 ### Initial state

 The SSM is initialized with:

-  * A set of agents, with their public keys.
+  * A mapping of the SSM roles on registered agents.
   * A finite state automaton.
   * Initial data, that can be public like for instance the hash of a document, or private.

 ### States and Transitions

   * Agents can query the state automaton and the current data.
-  * Each state transition is a tuple <agent,action>.
-An agent performs a transition by signing the requested action value with its private key.
-The SSM validates the transaction by checking the action value using the agent's stored public key, and then updates the SSM state.
+  * Each state transition is a tuple <role,action>.
+An agent performs a transition by signing the requested action with its private key.
+The SSM validates the transaction by checking the action signature with the public key of the agent assigned to the corresponding role, and then updates the SSM state.
   * The smart-contract is fulfilled when the SSM enters an acceptance state.

 ### Data management

   * When performing a transition, an agent can update the target state data.
-  * At any given state, involved agents - i.e mentioned in a transition originating from therein - can choose to perform a transition according to the current state data.
+  * At any given state, involved agents - i.e assigned to the roles mentioned in a transition originating from therein - can choose to perform a transition according to the current state data.
   * Private data is encrypted using the public keys of the involved agents, that can use it do decide if they perform a transition.
   * The originating agent - who performed the previous transition - can write one data entry for each involved agent, encrypted with that agent's public key.
-  * Other agents involved can check the multiple encrypted versions of the data and verify that they are identical, by decrypting their own version with their public key, then re-encrypting it with each other agent public key to compare with the corresponding encrypted version in the state data.
+  * Other agents involved can check the multiple encrypted versions of the data and verify that they are identical, by decrypting their own version with their private key, then re-encrypting it with each other agent public key to compare with the corresponding encrypted version in the state data.

 ## Signing State Machine Chaincode API